-There are a lot of methods for increasing efficiency on a Windows computer, though these methods may not be immediately obvious, or even well-known to a lot of people.
+There are a lot of methods for increasing efficiency on a Windows computer, though these methods may not be immediately apparent, or even well-known to a lot of people.

 One option that you have in Windows 7 includes the ability to print multiple Word documents at once.

-If you do a lot of printing then this can wind up saving a surprising amount of time, as you won’t need to open each individual document, then navigate to the Print menu.
+If you do a lot of printing, then this can wind up saving a surprising amount of time, as you won’t need to open each individual document and then navigate to the Print menu.